Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/faq.md

 - required documents to open a [bank account](product)
 - tell me the necessary documents
 - what are the requirements
+- how can i apply for it
+- how can I apply for a [credit card](product)

 ## intent:faq/required_age
 - required age